 The P30 Pro’s AI HDR+ mode not just bring back the original colors of the subject in focus but also controls the light to bring out the details accurately.
-It successfully brightens the dark areas and lightens the dark regions to provide more balanced exposures in the photograph.
+It successfully brightens the dark areas to provide more balanced exposures in the photograph.

-As you can see below, the auto mode has smoothened the image, giving a warmer tone to the entryway whereas in AI HDR+ mode, you can clearly see the lamps and the realistic colors of the bricks.
+As you can see below, the auto mode has smoothened the image, giving a warmer tone to the entryway, whereas, in AI HDR+ mode, you can see the lamps and the realistic colors of the bricks.

-Below, you can you see how the neon sign which reads “Haveli” and the surrounding walls have been overexposed in the auto mode but in HDR mode, you can clearly make out the sign as well as there is a good balance between the color red and the dark surroundings.
+Below, you can see how the neon sign which reads “Haveli” and the surrounding walls have been overexposed in the auto mode, but in HDR mode, you can read the sign as well as there is a good balance between the red color and the dark surroundings.

-It is a great feature which is effective against backlit backgrounds or subjects because of its good understanding of exposure and light.
-It can also help to take a great picture indoors especially in cafes which are known for their use of yellow lights.
+It is a great feature that is effective against backlit backgrounds or subjects because of its excellent understanding of exposure and light.
+It can also help to take a great picture indoors, especially in cafes, which are known for their use of yellow lights.

 Just like the other images shot in auto mode, the camera has maintained the details of the subject in question.
 Now here’s what happens when we use the 5x optical zoom while standing at the same place.

-With the 5x optical zoom, you can clearly see the outlines of the Minar, even details, that can’t be noticed by the naked eye have been captured by Huawei P30 Pro.
+With the 5x optical zoom, you can see Huawei P30 Pro has captured the outlines of the Minar, even details that can’t be noticed by the naked eye.

-At night, as you try to zoom further, it becomes hard to capture a clear picture of the subject as it is hard to keep the camera stable in one’s hands.
+At night, as you try to zoom further, it becomes harder to capture the subject accurately with bare hands.

-It is the same for the 50x digital zoom in low-light conditions but on the brighter side, you can see that Huawei P30 Pro’s camera has preserved the green color at the top in all the shots of Minar-e-Pakistan.
+It is the same for the 50x digital zoom in low-light conditions, but on the brighter side, you can see that Huawei P30 Pro’s camera has preserved the green color at the top in all the images of Minar-e-Pakistan.

-P30 Pro’s telephoto lens also distorts the image to make it look like a two-dimensional painting, removing the intricate details of the subject you are trying to capture.
-Have a look at the two images below to clearly see the distinction.
+P30 Pro’s telephoto lens also distorts the image to make it look like a two-dimensional painting by removing the intricate details of the subject you are trying to capture.
+Have a look at the two images below to see the distinction.

-Even if it cannot stay true to the original colors, P30 Pro’s camera managed to capture the image of the helicopter and in the 10x optical zoom, you can even see the number 1821 written on it clearly.
+Even if it cannot stay true to the original colors, P30 Pro’s camera was able to capture the image of the helicopter in the following photo.
+And in the 10x optical zoom, you can even see the number “1821” written on it.

 Capturing Moving Objects at Night

-We also tried to shoot the pictures of some moving objects at night in low to pitch-black settings and observed that even with AI, it cannot effectively freeze the moment for us to capture
+We also tried to shoot the pictures of some moving objects at night in low to pitch-black settings and observed that even with AI, it could not effectively freeze the moment for us to capture

-The Portrait feature on Huawei P30 Pro is not too aggressive and thanks to the ToF sensor, is very good at edge detection.
-But when you are taking portrait shots in low-light, the noise starts to creep in as you can see in the image below:
+The Portrait feature on Huawei P30 Pro is not too aggressive, and thanks to the ToF sensor, it is terrific.
+But when you are taking portrait shots in low-light, the noise starts to creep in, as you can see in the image below.

-On the contrast, the background blur in the following image is too aggressive which makes the scene look a bit artificial.
-Additionally, there is no noise in the image and you can clearly see the facial details of the subject.
+In contrast, the background blur in the following image is too aggressive, which makes the scene look a bit artificial.
+Additionally, there is no noise in the picture, and you can see the facial details of the subject.

 Just like any other Huawei smartphone, P30 Pro can take good selfies in the dark owing to the inclusion of flash.
-We tried taking a picture in extremely dark conditions without using the flash and the flagship device managed to pull through.
-Even though the picture lacked details, you won’t miss out on creating moments with your friends.
+We tried taking a picture in extremely dark conditions without using the flash, and the flagship device managed to pull through.
+Even though the image lacked details, you won’t miss out on creating moments with your friends.

-The low-light features in P30 Pro also extend to the videos and the SuperSpectrum camera can help to shot illuminating videos in the dark but unlike still photos, you have to be mentally prepared to see some patchy shots.
+The low-light features in P30 Pro also extend to the videos, and the SuperSpectrum camera can help to shoot illuminating videos in the dark.
+However, unlike still photos, you have to be mentally prepared to see some patchy shots.